Extra-Curricular & Athletics

 School sports instill teamwork and self-discipline while teaching lessons students to benefit from for the rest of their lives.

 Cooperstown offers a wide range of athletic opportunities across three seasons.
 Teams compete in Section III’s Center State Conference and adhere to the rules and regulations of the New York State Department of Education and the New York State Scholastic Public High School Athletic Association.

 The Athletic Department recognizes that the primary responsibility of student-athletes is educational.
 Therefore, the Athletic Department supports the concept that student-athletes should work to their potential in the classroom and be committed to achieving maximum academic success.
 While scholastic achievement is determined on an individual basis, the Administration and the Athletic Department reserve the right to determine one’s eligibility to participate in athletic events.

 Cooperstown’s student-athletes are expected to work hard; follow all policies outlined in the school code, and represent themselves with dignity and self-respect on and off the field.

-The District uses rSchoolToday to keep track of all game and competition schedules and scores; in addition, FamilyID is used for registering students that would like to participate in interscholastic athletics.
+The District has switched to ScheduleGalaxy for the 2019-2020 school year.
+ScheduleGalaxy helps to keep track of all game and competition schedules and scores in one convenient place.
+In addition, FamilyID is used for registering students that would like to participate in interscholastic athletics.

 - Varsity Cheerleading